Anna Whitehead Bodeker: Women's suffrage activism

 In May 1871, Anthony appointed Bodeker to the National Woman Suffrage Educational Committee, a team of 34 women tasked with coordinating the association's future efforts.
-This committee urge NWSA members to vote in 1871 municipal elections, citing the Fourteenth Amendment and Fifteenth Amendment of the U.S. Constitution.
+This committee urged NWSA members to vote in the 1871 municipal elections, citing the Fourteenth Amendment and Fifteenth Amendment of the Constitution of the United States.
 Bodeker did so, arriving at the second precinct of Marshall Ward in Richmond ready to cast her vote.
-When election officials refused her ballot, Bodeker requested that the following note be placed in the ballot box:

-"By the Constitution of the United States, I Mrs. A. Whitehead Bodeker, have a right to give my vote at this election, and in vindication of it drop this note in the ballot-box, November 7th, 1871."
+When election officials refused her ballot, Bodeker requested that the following note be placed in the ballot box: "By the Constitution of the United States, I Mrs. A. Whitehead Bodeker, have a right to give my vote at this election, and in vindication of it drop this note in the ballot-box, November 7th, 1871."
 Bodeker's attempt to vote was covered in the Richmond Times-Dispatch.

-A legislative loss

 In 1872, with the help of delegate George Booker, Bodeker petitioned the General Assembly for legislation giving women the right to vote, again claiming the right of suffrage under the Fourteenth and Fifteenth Amendments.
-In her petition Bodeker asked legislators "to pass laws as may, in the wisdom of the general assembly, be deemed sufficient and necessary for enforcing the right of suffrage without regard to sex."
+In her petition, Bodeker asked legislators "to pass laws as may, in the wisdom of the general assembly, be deemed sufficient and necessary for enforcing the right of suffrage without regard to sex."
 She also asked to address the assembly, in person or by proxy, on the subject of women's suffrage.
 The petition was sent to the Committee for Courts of Justice, but it was ignored by legislators.

-The struggle to gain momentum and a withdraw from public advocacy

 Despite Bodeker's widely praised organizing skills, the women's suffrage movement failed to gain traction in Virginia immediately after the Civil War.
 Women faced pressure to adhere to traditional female roles, and the first female suffragists were deemed radicals.
 Meanwhile, the VSWSA was viewed publicly as being heavily associated with carpetbaggers and black Republicans, making it difficult to convince whites in Richmond to support its cause.
 Bodeker stopped her advocacy for women's suffrage after 1872, and the Virginia State Woman Suffrage Association faded from the suffrage movement soon after.